 That being said, I’m also terrified of heights and had to dig into my pocket and pull out some spare courage to make the trek to the Tree Top Walk, about ninety feet high and being one way once you initiate crossing the bridge you have no choice but to finish.
 Feeling omnipotent I continued on to Jeulong Tower which is several flights of stairs to a couple levels of observation decks.

-This was an odd experience for as I’ll be the first to say I’m not a fan of Indian food, traditionally Indian food is eaten with hands not utensils and most of the food is heavily spicy which does not agree with me and curry is a dish that I will turn away every time.
-Also, it is common to come across, betel, a plain, green leaf that is commonly sold for dirt cheap prices and chewed with the same effects of chewing tobacco, however I have given up this bad habit years ago and chose not to partake in this particular experience as well.
+This was an odd experience for me as I’ll be the first to say I’m not a fan of Indian food, traditionally Indian food is eaten with your bare hands, not utensils, and most of the food is very spicy which does not agree with me, curry is a dish that I will turn away every time.
+Moreover, it is common to come across, betel, a plain, green leaf that is commonly sold for dirt cheap prices and chewed with the same effects of chewing tobacco, however I have given up this bad habit years ago and chose not to partake in this particular experience as well.
 Lassi is a common drink here that is similar to a milkshake but bittersweet and yogurt based.
 It should also be said many Indians are not photogenic and take offense to photographing their traditional way of life.

 Orchard Road: You’ve never been shopping until you visit this road which is full of any and every store, food courts, eateries, and even gyms you can possibly imagine.
 Malls in Singapore even continue several floors below ground.
 For my fellow acrophobias be warned, the escalators are outside and go up several floors.